...

 What is Mediation and How Can it Help Me?

-These alternatives are not required if parties agree, but most courts in Harris County and Montgomery County will require these alternatives before a hearing can be requested on Temporary Orders or before a final trial.
+Although these alternatives are not mandatory if both parties agree otherwise, most courts in Harris County and Montgomery County require mediation or arbitration before scheduling a hearing on Temporary Orders or a final trial.

 Mediation vs. Arbitration